Question:

 Among Christian educators, there is a general consensus about the top 40 or so Bible stories that are important to teach to children.
 The Rotation Model focuses on those, especially because we're going to spend 3 to 5 weeks on each.

-The Writing Team follows this consensus list (often called a "Scope and Sequence"), and then writes sets on those stories only if the public forums don't provide enough great ideas and lessons on that story.
+The Writing Team follows this consensus list (often called a "Scope and Sequence"), and has prioritized the order of writing based in part on what's already in our public forums.
 Learn more about the consensus "Scope and Sequence" of major stories a Rotation Sunday School will teach, and how those stories are picked.

 Traditional Sunday Schools picking from the Team's sets find super creative options for key Bible stories, and often get inspired to do more than one week on them --because they have the Team's great lessons to do so.